 bottom of the tote.
 Pin the band to the main tote.
 Place the pins perpendicular to the raw edges.
 Remind kids to NOT SEW OVER PINS!
 Remove the pins as you sew.

-If possible set you machine for the Free Arm sewing.
-Pull off the accessory tray or follow sewing machine owner’s manual for how to set for a Free Arm.
+If possible set your machine for the Free Arm sewing.
+Pull off the accessory tray or follow the sewing machine owner’s manual for how to set for a Free Arm.
 The free arm makes it easy to sew in circles and smaller places.

 Sew on the band and through all 3 layers of fabric with the same stitch used to make the seams.

-Now it is time for the straps.
+Now it is time for the bag handles.
 Press the 5″ X 20″ strips in half.